Spain develops into four parts as a picturesque southwestern Europe nation divided across various administrative institutions.

 for its vibrant culture and architecture.
 It is divided into 42 comarques

 Vallès Oriental, among others.
-Each district has its own local
+Every district maintains its independent local organization

 development.